-At the end of 2013, Congress extended the existing Undetectable Firearms Act for an additional ten years, which makes illegal any firearm that cannot be detected by a metal detector.
-This means that a plastic-only 3D printed firearm must also have a metal plate inserted into the printed body.
-However, additional proposed legislation that effectively would have banned 3D printed guns in their entirety failed to pass through Congress, and no change to the existing law was implemented.
+At the end of 2013, Congress extended an additional ten years the existing Undetectable Firearms Act, which makes illegal any firearm that cannot be detected by a metal detector.
+This means that a plastic-only 3D-printed firearm must also have a metal plate inserted into the printed body.
+However, additional proposed legislation that effectively would have banned 3D-printed guns in their entirety failed to pass through Congress, and no change to the existing law was implemented.

 In 2018, the California legislature passed a new law that requires gun owners to obtain a serial number from the state's Justice Department for any firearm the person possesses or manufactures, including homemade guns.
 In order to obtain a serial number, the person must show compliance with required background checks and safety classes.
 The person then must permanently stamp or affix the serial number on the weapon.
 The law also requires that a plastic firearm have a small amount of stainless steel embedded in the plastic with the serial number for the weapon engraved or permanently affixed to it.

-In 2018, New Jersey enacted its law prohibiting anyone who is not registered to manufacture firearms from manufacturing 3D printed guns.
-The law also prohibits distributing digital plans for 3D printed firearms to anyone who is not registered to manufacture firearms.
-In federal court in Texas, Defense Distributed argued that the law violates the First Amendment because the digital plans for 3D printed firearms constitute a form of speech.
+In 2018, New Jersey enacted its law prohibiting anyone who is not registered to manufacture firearms from manufacturing 3D-printed guns.
+The law also prohibits distributing digital plans for 3D-printed firearms to anyone who is not registered to manufacture firearms.
+In a federal court in Texas, Defense Distributed argued that the law violates the First Amendment because the digital plans for 3D-printed firearms constitute a form of speech.
 The judge found that its court in Texas did not have personal jurisdiction over the out-of-state defendants, such as the Attorney General of New Jersey.
 As a result, the judge dismissed the case at the end of January 2019, without addressing the constitutional issue.
 The court order is available here.
 Defense Distributed announced on its website that it likely will file new lawsuits in multiple jurisdictions.

 The United Kingdom has banned all unregistered firearms created by 3D printers.
 Likewise, it is illegal in Japan to develop or produce a firearm made from a 3D printer.
 In October 2014, a Japanese man became the first person sentenced to prison (a term of two years) for downloading and printing five plastic guns.

-Because they usually do not bear serial numbers, 3D firearms are impossible to track, and a 3D printed gun used in a crime cannot be traced.
+Because they usually do not bear serial numbers, 3D-printed firearms are impossible to track, and a 3D-printed gun used in a crime cannot be traced.
 Although the law requires metal to be inserted into the weapon, monitoring compliance with that requirement is virtually impossible because there is no federal oversight.

-Those opposed to regulating 3D firearms are concerned that regulation will suppress 3-D printing technology in general, which could result in negative long-reaching effects on 3D innovation.
-They point to the positive uses of 3D printing technology, such as the creation of objects for both personal and manufacturing use; and the potential for extraordinary feats of engineering, like bio-printing human body parts for medical purposes and other innovations in fields such as electronics, transportation, and space exploration.
+Those opposed to regulating 3D-printed firearms are concerned that regulation will suppress 3D-printing technology in general, which could result in negative long-reaching effects on 3D innovation.
+They point to the positive uses of 3D-printing technology, such as the creation of objects for both personal and manufacturing use; and the potential for extraordinary feats of engineering, like bio-printing human body parts for medical purposes and other innovations in fields, such as electronics, transportation, and space exploration.

-The process of developing appropriate regulations and laws regarding 3D printed firearms looks to be a long one that will stretch into the next several years, if not decades.
-At this time, possession and manufacture of 3D firearms is not a crime or otherwise prohibited in the United States, but as legislation and regulations develop, those who build 3D firearms may find the weapons subject to registration or serial number requirements like those just enacted in California.
-In addition, more states may enact laws like New Jersey meant to limit the making of 3D firearms to registered gun dealers and manufacturers.
+The process of developing appropriate regulations and laws regarding 3D-printed firearms looks to be a long one that will stretch into the next several years, if not decades.
+At this time, possession and manufacture of 3D-printed firearms is not a crime or otherwise prohibited in the United States, but as legislation and regulations develop, those who build 3D-printed firearms may find the weapons subject to registration or serial number requirements like those just enacted in California.
+In addition, more states may enact laws like New Jersey meant to limit the making of 3D-printed firearms to registered gun dealers and manufacturers.